ArixElo/B250M-Z270-macOS-EFI/README.md

 *It may have some issues, but if there's anything ok with it, then contact with me through Telegram: t.me/ArixElo*

+## Usage guide:
+- Make macOS Installer by following this link: https://dortania.github.io/OpenCore-Install-Guide/installer-guide/
+- After making it, simply download latest version of EFI and unpack it to the root of your installer USB,
+- Reboot to UEFI and set recommended settings that are under this,
+- Save and reboot to Boot Menu, pick your USB, and select macOS Installer (external),
+- Go to Disk Utility and format your disk as APFS,
+- After that go to Big Sur/Monterey installation, and pick your newly formatted drive, it will reboot a couple of times, then simply go to Boot Menu and select your USB, after that simply select "macOS Installer" and lately select the name of your macOS drive,
+- After configuring macOS download and open MountEFI script: https://github.com/corpnewt/MountEFI
+- Mount your USB and drive EFI's,
+- Copy EFI folder from USB to EFI Partition on your macOS drive,
+- Unmount all EFI partitions after so.
+- SSD/NVMe drives recommended.

 ## UEFI Recommended Settings:
 - Hyper-Threading Technology: Enabled
 - Intel Speed Boost: Enabled